TheOnodrim/Shield/README.md

    1. git clone https://github.com/CrystalX127/Shield.git
    2. chmod +x ./Shield.sh
    3. ./Shield.sh
-   4. alias Sh="./Shield.sh"
-   With the alias, just type Sh in any terminal to run the script
 ```
 ## Warning:
 This shell script reverts the ssh port to `652`, and it restricts the ssh key to the admin user.